The Difference Between a Good Cover Letter and a Bad Cover Letter

 Neither extreme leaves a good impression.
 The goal is to be approachable, but professional.

-4. Clear and Concise vs. Lengthy and Unfocused
+Clear and Concise vs. Lengthy and Unfocused

-A Good Cover Letter: A good cover letter is clear, concise, and to the point.
-It typically doesn’t exceed one page and highlights key aspects of your experience that are relevant to the role.
 Every sentence has a purpose, and it’s easy for the hiring manager to skim and pick out important points.

-A Bad Cover Letter: A bad cover letter tends to ramble and includes unnecessary details.
+A bad cover letter tends to ramble and includes unnecessary details.
 Hiring managers don’t have time to read through several paragraphs of unrelated information.
 For example:

-"I started my career in retail but soon realized my true passion was in event planning.
+"I started my career in retail, but soon realized my true passion was in event planning.
 After working in several industries, I eventually decided to take a course in project management, which helped me land my first marketing job, although I was originally unsure about it."

 This type of unfocused narrative makes it hard for the employer to see how your experience aligns with their needs.

-5. Error-Free vs. Full of Mistakes
+Error-Free vs. Full of Mistakes

-A Bad Cover Letter: Typos, grammatical errors, and formatting inconsistencies in a cover letter are red flags to employers.
+Your typos, grammatical errors, and formatting inconsistencies in a cover letter are red flags to employers.
 For example:

 Mistakes like these suggest a lack of care or diligence, which could make a hiring manager think twice about bringing you in for an interview.